As Figure 13-1 shows, Chef Server provides a way to store shared, global data between nodes using data bags.

 Create the file shown in Example 13-7 in chef-playground/data_bags/api_keys/mysql.json.
 It stores the MySQL database root user password.

-.
-Enter in the following command to create an encrypted data bag item with a secret managed by chef-vault
+chef-vault installs a knife plugin to manage encrypted data bags.
+It exposes chef-vault commands via knife vault.
+Enter in the following command to create an encrypted data bag item with a secret managed by chef-vault:

 You must specify users or nodes that have valid